 I went to visit my parents for Christmas back in December 2009, After several years of living in Texas, Vermont was quite a shock to my system.
-Still, it was a beautiful place, on a sunny winter day, I took my camera and walked around downtown Montpelier, getting pictures from State and Main to the State House.
+Still, it was a beautiful place, on a sunny winter day, I took my camera and walked around downtown Montpelier, getting pictures from the State House to the corner of State and Main.

 The Vermont State House.
 Outside of New England, we call it a capitol building.